re-ops/re-cipes/README.md

 (run-hosts (hosts ip :hostname) re-cipes.python/python-3.7 [] [5 :minute])
 ```

-We may uses a profile (a collection of recipe ns):
+Or uses a profile (a collection of recipe namespaces):

 ```clojure
 ; Basic profiles